HzaCode/Athlytics/paper/paper.md

 # Acknowledgements

-We thank the pyOpenSci community for their valuable feedback, Professor Iztok Fister Jr. for his insightful suggestions, and the maintainers and contributors of the cited R packages.
+We thank the pyOpenSci community for their valuable feedback, Professors Benjamin S. Baumer and Iztok Fister Jr. for their insightful suggestions, and the maintainers and contributors of the cited R packages.

 # References